openstack-infra/nodepool/doc/source/configuration.rst

 appears in at least one provider.

-To remove a diskimage from the system entirely, remove all associated entries in :ref:`images` and remove its entry from `diskimages` entirely.
+To remove a diskimage from the system entirely, remove all associated entries in :ref:`images` and remove its entry from `diskimages`.
 All uploads will be deleted as well as the files on disk.

 Example configuration::